port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/incident-management/pagerduty.md

       port:
         # highlight-start
         entity:
-          mappings: # Mappings between one Pagerduty object to a Port entity.
+          mappings: # Mappings between one PagerDuty object to a Port entity.
 Each value is a JQ query.
             identifier: .id
             title: .name
             blueprint: '"pagerdutyService"'